-In 2017, Kingston University's Faculty of Art, Design and Architecture was renamed as Kingston School of Art, reclaiming a long-established heritage and identity.
+Alongside this, Kingston University's Faculty of Art, Design and Architecture was renamed as Kingston School of Art, reclaiming a long-established heritage and identity.

-In the process of re-establishing its historical roots, the School needed an identity that showcased the talent developing within its walls whilst still maintaining a connection to the wider University.
+In the process of re-establishing its historical roots, the School needed an identity that showcased the talent developing within its walls whilst maintaining a connection to the wider University.